isomerpages/moe-presbyterianhigh/_cca/Sports/Basketball (Boys & Girls).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024/basketball_boys.jpg">
 </div>
-<p>The Basketball Team strives to develop basketballers creatively and competitively.
+<p>The Basketball team strives to develop basketballers creatively and competitively.
 Our basketballers dedicate themselves to rigorous training in order to master skills, techniques and values, such as teamwork and perseverance.
 Every year, our basketballers look forward to competing in friendly matches